Pet Therapy: Easing Separation Anxiety in the Eventual Transition From Home to Office

 Separation anxiety can cause various levels of distress in different animals.
 Cats are famously independent, and your fish won’t care, but dogs are highly social and emotionally dependent on their owners.Photo: Catherine Falls Commercial/Getty Images

-With a return to normal work and school schedules possibly on the horizon, pet owners are wondering how their animals will adjust to being left alone and looking for ways to ease the transition.
+With a return to the workplace possibly on the horizon, pet owners are wondering how their animals will adjust to being left alone and looking for ways to ease the transition.

 We’ve spent boundless hours with our long-time pets or rushing out to adopt new ones during the ongoing pandemic.
 Animals have been a literal creature comfort.
 Struggling to keep up with the demand, one B.C. shelter reported 200 applications for a single puppy in 2020.
 However, with the majority of people poised to re-enter the Real World, the attention pet owners have lavished on their furry friends is not sustainable.
 So, how do we taper off the constant attention without upsetting our pets?